ncatlab/nlab-content/pages/4617.md

   \bar f \in Ab(Sh(C)/X)^{\Delta^{op}}
 $$

 for the degreewise free abelian group object of that, a simplicial object in the category of abelian group objects in the sheaf topos over $C$.
-By a classical result (...), the [[chain homology]] of the corresponding normalized chain complex vanishes in positive degree:
+The [[chain homology]] of the corresponding normalized chain complex vanishes in positive degree (as discussed <a href="http://ncatlab.org/nlab/show/hypercover#HypercoverHomology">here</a>):

 $$
   H_{n \geq 1}(\bar f) = 0